Kinto/kinto/docs/tutorial.rst

 A first app with Kinto
 ######################

-There are actually two kinds of app that you may want to use Kinto with:
+There are actually two kinds of applications where *Kinto* is particulary relevant:

-  - App to sync user data between her devices;
+  - Sync user data between her devices;
-  - App to sync and share data between users, with fined-grained permissions.
+  - Sync and share data between users, with fined-grained permissions.

-Most of the app will fit in one or the other.

 Sync user data between devices
 ==============================

-Let say that we want to do a TodoMVC backend that will sync user tasks between her devices.
+Let's say that we want to do a TodoMVC backend that will sync user tasks between her devices.

-In order to separate data between each user, we will use the default user bucket to create our collection:
+In order to separate data between each user, we will use the default *personal bucket* to create our collection:

 .. code-block:: http